 1) It Is Not Owned By Universal

-Universal Studios Singapore is in fact not owned or operated by Comcast and NBCUniversal.
+Universal Studios Singapore is in fact not owned or operated by Comcast and Universal Parks and Resorts.
 The park is managed by the Genting Group under a contract from NBCUniversal that lets them run the park.
-Comcast owns a majority of all the parks that feature Harry Potter (they would completely own them all, but they only own 51% of Japan).
-As of right now Comcast does not own Universal Studios Singapore, Genting Group does.
+Comcast owns all of the parks that feature Harry Potter.
+As of right now, Comcast does not own Universal Studios Singapore, Genting Group does.
 Until Comcast buys them out or expresses interest in buying them out, I would not expect to see Potter added to the park.

 2) Lack Of Space